christianjmartin/Online-Casino/README.md

       - Make sure you have an enviornment on your local machine that is able to compile and run C++.
       - Download the zip file and open them on said enviornment
-      - Alternatively, you can simply clone the contents of this repository
+      - Alternatively, you can simply clone the content of this repository

 RUNNING: